Nico Hoerner Preview, Player Props: Cubs vs. Tigers

 Nico Hoerner At The Plate

-- Hoerner has an OPS of .750, fueled by an OBP of .345 and a team-best slugging percentage of .405 this season.
+- Hoerner leads Chicago in slugging percentage (.400) thanks to 35 extra-base hits.

-- He ranks 18th in batting average, 41st in on base percentage, and 103rd in slugging among the qualifying hitters in MLB.
+- Among qualified hitters in baseball, he ranks 22nd in batting average, 44th in on-base percentage, and 106th in slugging.

-- He has hit a home run in nine games this season (7.9%), leaving the park in 1.7% of his plate appearances.
+- Looking at the 115 games he has played this year, he's hit a long ball in nine of them (7.8%), and in 1.7% of his trips to the plate.

-- Hoerner has driven in a run in 36 games this season (31.6%), including 16 games with more than one RBI (14.0%).
+- Hoerner has driven in a run in 36 games this year (31.3%), including 16 games with more than one RBI (13.9%).
 He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.